 O thou maidservant of God!
 Arouse ye the people and make them cheerful through the Glad Tidings of God, and quicken them through the Spirit of Glad- ness and Heavenly Rejoicing.
 The essence and foundation of all is to advance toward the Kingdom of Abhá and to be attracted by the Beauty of God.
 Whatever produces any influence in the world of existence is on account of the Love of God, which is the Spirit of Life and the cause of Salvation.

 Convey on behalf of ‘Abdu’l-Bahá wonderful Abhá Greetings to the believers and the maidservants of the merciful.

-Upon thee be Bahá’ul-Abhá!
+Upon thee be Bahá’u’l-Abhá!

 (signed) ‘Abdu’l-Bahá ‘Abbás

 Appendix 2 Tablet to Mrs. Ella Goodall Cooper